basings/selfhosted-music-overview/README.md

 # selfhosted-music-overview

-selfhosted-music-overview intends to provide an overview of different self-hostable music streaming servers, and clients.
+selfhosted-music-overview intends to provide an overview of self-hostable music streaming servers and clients.

 ## Table of Contents